-If you recognise in yourself some such decisive taste, there is no room for hesitation: follow your bent.
+one to take to letters, for in literature (which drags with so wide is no room for hesitation: follow your bent.
 And observe (lest I should too much discourage you) that the disposition does not usually burn so brightly at the first, or rather not so constantly.
 Habit and practice sharpen gifts; the necessity of toil grows less disgusting, grows even welcome, in the course of years; a small taste (if it be only genuine) waxes with indulgence into an exclusive passion.
 Enough, just now, if you can look back over a fair interval, and see that your chosen art has a little more than held its own among the thronging interests of youth.
 Time will do the rest, if devotion help it; and soon your every thought will be engrossed in that beloved occupation.